Ram Sharan Sharma

-Ram Sharan Sharma (26 November 1919 – 20 August 2011) was an Indian historian and Indologist who specialised in the history of Ancient and early Medieval India.
+Ram Sharan Sharma (26 November 1919 – 20 August 2011) was a Marxist historian and Indologist who specialised in the history of Ancient and early Medieval India.
 He taught at Patna University and Delhi University (1973–85) and was visiting faculty at University of Toronto (1965–1966).
 He also was a senior fellow at the School of Oriental and African Studies, University of London.
 He was a University Grants Commission National Fellow (1958–81) and the president of Indian History Congress in 1975.
 It was during his tenure as the dean of Delhi University's History Department that major expansion of the department took place in the 1970s.
 The creation of most of the positions in the department were the results of his efforts.
 He was the founding Chairman of the Indian Council of Historical Research (ICHR) and a historian of international repute.

 During his lifetime, he authored 115 books published in fifteen languages.
 He influenced major decisions relating to historical research in India in his roles as head of the departments of History at Patna and Delhi University, as Chairman of the Indian Council of Historical Research, as an important member of the National Commission of the History of Sciences in India and UNESCO Commission on the history of Central Asian Civilizations and of the University Grants Commission and, above all, as a practising historian.
 At the instance of Sachchidananda Sinha, when Professor Sharma was in Patna College, he worked as a special officer on deputation to the Political Department in 1948, where prepared a report on the Bihar-Bengal Boundary Dispute.
 His pioneering effort resolved the border dispute forever as recorded by Sachchinand Sinha in a letter to Rajendra Prasad.

 Early life

-Sharma was born in Barauni, Begusarai, Bihar in a Bhumihar family.
+Sharma was born in Barauni, Begusarai, Bihar in a poor family.
 With great difficulty his father sponsored his education till matriculation.
 After that he kept on getting scholarships and even did private tuition to support his education.
 In his youth he came in contact with peasant leaders like Karyanand Sharma and Sahajanand Saraswati and scholars like Rahul Sankrityayan and perhaps from them he imbibed the determination to fight for social justice and an abiding concern for the downtrodden which drew him to left ideology.
 His later association with Dr. Sachchidananda Sinha, a social reformer and journalist, broadened his mental horizon and firmly rooted him in the reality of rural India and thus strengthened his ties with the left movement and brought him into the front rank of anti-imperialist and anti-communal intellectuals of the country.

 Sharma was foremost among the Indian intellectuals who wanted historians to realise that the discipline of history was not just about what happened in the past but what its lessons were for imaginatively and intelligently responding to the challenges of the present.